 What actions have been taken to meet the environmental and/or social characteristics during the reference period?

 Exclusions

-During the reference period, the fund has been managed in line with its exclusion strategy, meaning that potential companies that during this period no longer meet the fund's sustainability requirements have been divested.
+During the reference period, the fund has been managed in line with its exclusion strategy, meaning that potential holdings that no longer met the fund's sustainability requirements during the period were divested.